yusufozturk/panther/docs/gitbook/operations/runbooks.md

  When the system has recovered they should be re-queued to the `panther-rules-engine-queue` using the Panther tool `requeue`.

-## panther-snapshot-api
-The `panther-snapshot-api` lambda triggers scans when called by writing requests to the `panther-snapshot-queue`.

- Failure Impact
- * Failure of this lambda will prevent infrastructure scans of accounts from running.
- * Failed events will go into the `panther-snapshot-queue-dlq`.
-When the system has recovered they should be re-queued to the `panther-snapshot-queue` using the Panther tool `requeue`.

 ## panther-snapshot-pollers
 This lambda read requests from the `panther-snapshot-queue` and scans infrastructure calling the `panther-resource-api` to trigger policy evaluations.